arnavchokshi/fizz-backend-interview/README.md

 - Required careful review to ensure AI suggestions aligned with the actual requirements

 **Improvemnets if given more time**
 As the backend was running SQLlite and I didnt want to go overboard, I decided not to use a redis cache for posts, and limitied redis to only caching rate limits.
 Also, if given more data, it would be really fun to come up with a more advanced feed algorithm.
+I would also spend more time creating better content moderation.